The PRSA’s principles for representative democracy lead to specific design elements:

 → Systems with districts returning differing numbers of members should not be used.

-→ Systems where members represent differing numbers of voters should not be used.
+→ Systems where members represent differing numbers of voters should not be used. - Systems that risk the ability of a representative body to form a majority:

 → Representative bodies should not contain an even number of members.